dgraph-io/dgraph/wiki/content/query-language/index.md

-Query Example: The three directors with name Steven who have directed the most actors of all directors named Steven.
+Query Example: The three directors named Steven who have directed the most actors of all directors named Steven.

 {{< runnable >}}
 {